 Who Should Attend

 - Individuals interested working with attorneys

-in all areas of civil and criminal law as an entry-level paralegal.
+in all areas of civil and criminal law as a paralegal.

 - Individuals interested in becoming paralegals and desire to